Museum of Arts & Sciences History

 - The Museum houses changing arts and sciences exhibition galleries, permanent collection galleries, a gallery of American art, paintings, decorative arts and furniture.

-- The Cuban Foundation Fine and Fold Art Museum contains one of the largest collections of Cuban Art outside of Cuba.
+- The Cuban Foundation Fine and Folk Art Museum contains one of the largest collections of Cuban Art outside of Cuba.
 This rich gallery was reinstalled in 1995 with the inclusion of pre-Columbian Taino pottery and Spanish Colonia artifacts in silver, rare woods and tortoiseshell.

 - The state-of-the-art Planetarim is a 94-seat facility housed in a beautifully designed new building.
 The 40 ft. diameter dome structure and sound system changes the whole experience for viewers as they engage in the wonders of the universe.
 The Planetarium features a brand new OmniStarTM digital projector which expands the Planetarium's capabilities significantly.
 Besides star shows, the Planetarium also has the ability to play full-dome HD movies of all types and genres.
 The new Planetarium opened in August of 2014.